 As you may have expected, there is no winner or loser here.
 They are different to each other for a wide number of reasons and your favourite will depend on your individual coffee preference.
 However below are some points which may help with your next coffee order:

-● Due to single-origin blends being so heavily at the mercy of the growing conditions, a solid blend is a better option for someone who wants a well-rounded coffee which is reliably consistent and can be purchased for the most part of the year.
+● Due to single-origins being so heavily at the mercy of the growing conditions, a solid blend is a better option for someone who wants a well-rounded coffee which is reliably consistent and can be purchased for the most part of the year.
 This allows a roaster to add or remove beans which may be in or out of season to maintain the same taste profile

 ● If your palette craves the unique tastes and characteristics of coffees from every corner of the world then a single-origin coffee is ideal for you.

 ● If you’re a novice coffee brewer and want a coffee which won’t offer too many surprises or upsets so you can work on your craft then opt for a blend.

 ● Continuing on the uniqueness vein, if you’re curious about diverse and vibrant coffee flavours, for example jasmine, strawberry or cane sugar, single origins are more likely to please than blends.